Competency Testing Requirements

 - Principles of Learning and Teaching (PLT) - This is a pedagogy test required for most areas of licensure.
 Two separate tests are offered, for grades K-6 and for grades 7-12.
 Applicants should take the Principles of Learning and Teaching test appropriate to the grade level for which they desire to be licensed.

 - Content Area Tests - Many areas of licensure require content knowledge tests which are specific to the subject to be taught.
 To determine which content area test(s) may be required for a particular area of licensure or endorsement, visit the ETS Praxis Testing website at http://www.ets.org/praxis/nv/requirements/.
 If you already hold a valid Nevada educator license and are applying for an additional endorsement which would normally require content area testing, the content test for that endorsement will be waived.

-Pursuant to NAC 391.056, an applicant for initial licensure who has not completed all required competency testing may be issued a non-renewable license valid for one year in order to complete the necessary tests.
+Pursuant to NAC 391.056, an applicant for initial licensure who has not completed all required competency testing may be issued a non-renewable/provisional license valid for three years in order to complete the necessary tests.

-Applicants who hold a valid, unexpired educator license from another state may be eligible for reciprocal licensure in Nevada.
-Visit our Reciprocity page to determine if your license qualifies for reciprocity.
-Educators who qualify for reciprocity based upon licensure in another state will still need to submit passing competency test scores from the state in which they are licensed, and will still need to satisfy all the state-mandated testing requirements. (see Reciprocity page)
+Applicants who hold a valid, non-conditional, non-provisional, and unexpired educator license from another state may be eligible for reciprocal licensure in Nevada.
+Visit our Reciprocity page to determine if your license qualifies for reciprocity. (see Reciprocity page)